mixbytes/audits_public/solidity/PoA Consensus/audit_en.md

 *Client: yes, right.
 It will be necessary to add a check for the number of validators when creating a ballot.
 It is unlikely that the system will reach 2,000 validators, but nonetheless.*

 No, in a simple form, a check during creation won't suffice; I wrote about this in the last comment.
-If it is done, then you have to immediately start a counter of the validators expected to be added and then add them to the current number when checking the condition.
+If it is done, then you have to keep a counter of the validators expected to be added and add them to the current number when checking the condition.

 *Client: We decided not to add such a check because the situation with a number of validators equal to 2000 is unlikely.
 In order not to complicate the code for processing such an unlikely event.
 The solution for the issue with unfinalisable ballots is described in comment No 9.*